Bacillus subtilis

 What is the recommended dosage of Bacillus subtilis?

-The clinically studied dose for Bacillus subtilis is 1–10 billion CFU/day; DE111 commonly dosed at 1 billion CFU/day.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 1–10 billion CFU/day; DE111 commonly dosed at 1 billion CFU/day Always follow the product label and check with a healthcare provider for personal advice.